-- Traffic policies applies to IP ACLs only. - The maximum number of supported active TPDs is a system-wide parameter and depends on the device you are configuring.
+- A traffic policy with the action permit-as-low-pri is not supported on PE ports in a Campus Fabric (SPX) network. - The maximum number of supported active TPDs is a system-wide parameter and depends on the device you are configuring.
 The total number of active TPDs cannot exceed the system maximum.
-Refer to the "Maximum number of traffic policies supported on a device" section. - You can reference the same traffic policy in more than one ACL entry within an ACL.
+Refer to "Maximum number of traffic policies supported on a device." - You can reference the same traffic policy in more than one ACL entry within an ACL.
 For example, two or more ACL statements in ACL 101 can reference a TPD named TPD1. - You can reference the same traffic policy in more than one ACL.
-For example, ACLs 101 and 102 could both reference a TPD named TPD1.

-- Rate limits and ACL counting are applied at the traffic policy level, and are cumulative across ACLs and ACL entries on which they are applied.
+For example, ACLs 101 and 102 could both reference a TPD named TPD1. - Rate limits and ACL counting are applied at the traffic policy level and are cumulative across ACLs and ACL entries on which they are applied.
 However, they are not cumulative across port regions. - To modify or delete an active traffic policy, you must first unbind the ACL that references the traffic policy. - When you define a TPD (when you enter the traffic-policy command), explicit marking of CoS parameters, such as traffic class and 802.1p priority, are not available on the device.
-In the case of a TPD defining rate limiting, the device re-marks CoS parameters based on the DSCP value in the packet header and the determined conformance level of the rate limited traffic, as shown in the following table.
+In the case of a TPD defining rate limiting, the device re-marks CoS parameters based on the DSCP value in the packet header and the determined conformance level of the rate limited traffic as shown in the following table.